garrettm00re/Portfolio/README.md

 11/8/2022
 Added Google NGram Viewer, Hyponyms Viewer
-NOTE: data required for use is missing, will upload readme in project folder with google drive link to data
+NOTE: data required for use is missing will upload readme in project folder with google drive link to data.
+Citations are missing from here too.
 ```